phetsims/calculus-grapher/doc/model.md

 The _Lab_ screen includes all the features from the _Advanced_ screen, and adds a third graph on the screen.

-## Curve Manipulation Modes
+## Curve Manipulation Types

-A user can manipulate the primary function through a set of curve manipulation modes.
-There are eight curve manipulation modes in this simulation.
-The curve manipulation modes are:
+A user can manipulate the primary function through a set of curve manipulation types.
+There are eight curve manipulation types in this simulation:

 - HILL: A bell-shaped curve represented by a gaussian function.
 The width of the curve is related to the standard deviation.